Scott Turner Schofield: Theatre

 Schofield has worked in theatre as a performer, writer, director, and artistic director.

 He is best known for a trilogy of critically acclaimed autobiographical works, which focus on the life experience of being Queer, transitioning, and life beyond transition.
 Underground Transit; A spoken word performance taking on academic Queer Theory in the real life of one transition.
 Debutante Balls; A performance piece on coming out into Southern Society as a lesbian, radical feminist, and finally, as a transgender man.
 The award-winning Becoming a Man in 127 EASY Steps which includes short stories, songs, and short films that center an epic trans life—before, during, and 20 years beyond transition.
 Excerpts of each of these were performed as part of the nationally touring variety show, the 'Tranny Roadshow.'

 Schofield was honored by the Princess Grace Foundation-USA, where he received the Gant Gaither Award, a theater fellowship in acting.
 Schofield carried out his fellowship at 7 Stages in Atlanta, where he worked as the assistant to French director Eric Vigner on Bernard Marie Koltes' play In the Solitude of Cotton Fields; with German actress Anne Tismer on Gutes Tun/Doing Good Things; and with American actress/director Crystal Dickinson on Pearl Cleage's play A Song for Coretta.
 Schofield also became the first out transgender creator to receive a National Performance Network Creation Fund to produce Becoming a Man in 127 EASY Steps.
 The commission was supported by The Pat Graney Company in Seattle, DiverseWorks in Houston, and 7 Stages in Atlanta.

-Schofield became the Artistic Director of Out North Contemporary Art House in Anchorage Alaska.
+Schofield became the artistic director of Out North Contemporary Art House in Anchorage Alaska.
 He curated 3 seasons of performance, film, music, and visual arts.
 Schofield accepted an ACLU Award as a Hero for Constitutional Rights on behalf of Out North's founders, volunteers, and artists, who persisted through nine separate censorship attacks over 25 years.
-During his tenure as Artistic Director he conceived of the Art House Residency Program.
+During his tenure as artistic director he conceived of the Art House Residency Program.
 The program was subsequently funded for $250,000 by ArtPlace America.

-Schofield moved to France to work again with Eric Vigner on a play by Christophe Honoré titled La Faculté.
-He worked with the Academy of the Théâtre de Lorient and actress Yutta Weiss on the world premiere at the 2012 Festival d'Avignon.
+Schofield moved to France to work again with Éric Vigner on a play by Christophe Honoré titled La Faculté.
+He worked with the Academy of the Théâtre de Lorient and actress Jutta Johanna Weiss on the world premiere at the 2012 Festival d'Avignon.
 The play was also performed at the National Theatres of France, touring France in the 2012–13 season to Lorient, Toulouse, Clermont-Ferrand, Reims, and Orleans.